Gamma-ray burst: Ultra-long gamma-ray bursts

-Energetics and beaming
+Energetics

 Gamma-ray bursts are very bright as observed from Earth despite their typically immense distances.
 An average long GRB has a bolometric flux comparable to a bright star of our galaxy despite a distance of billions of light years (compared to a few tens of light years for most visible stars).
 Most of this energy is released in gamma rays, although some GRBs have extremely luminous optical counterparts as well.
 GRB 080319B, for example, was accompanied by an optical counterpart that peaked at a visible magnitude of 5.8, comparable to that of the dimmest naked-eye stars despite the burst's distance of 7.5 billion light years.
 This combination of brightness and distance implies an extremely energetic source.
 Assuming the gamma-ray explosion to be spherical, the energy output of GRB 080319B would be within a factor of two of the rest-mass energy of the Sun (the energy which would be released were the Sun to be converted entirely into radiation).

 Gamma-ray bursts are thought to be highly focused explosions, with most of the explosion energy collimated into a narrow jet.
+The jets of gamma-ray bursts are ultrarelativistic, and are the most relativistic jets in the universe.
+The matter in gamma-ray burst jets may also become superluminal, or faster than the speed of light in the jet medium, with there also being effects of time reversibility.
 The approximate angular width of the jet (that is, the degree of spread of the beam) can be estimated directly by observing the achromatic "jet breaks" in afterglow light curves: a time after which the slowly decaying afterglow begins to fade rapidly as the jet slows and can no longer beam its radiation as effectively.
 Observations suggest significant variation in the jet angle from between 2 and 20 degrees.